kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 "Import into SCCM" will then create the application + deployment type using the information provided in the GUI.

 As a detection method, we check for the presence of the SWID-Tag file.
-Since it's generated after a succesfull installation, and removed again on uninstallation, it's safe to use this and removes all complexity on finding an appropriate detection method.
+Since it's generated after a successful installation, and removed again on uninstallation, it's safe to use this and removes all complexity on finding an appropriate detection method.

 The list of DP's and DP-Groups is multi-selectable, so just hold CTRL and select the DP and/or DP-groups you want to start the distribution to and click "Distribute Content"